Ceridan/databricks-tweak-extension/README.md

 - Jobs are sorted in descending order by `Job ID` by default on the `Jobs` tab.
 - Restores the filter state on `Jobs` tab when you leave it and navigate back.
 For example jump to some job details and navigate back via `All Jobs` link there.

+You may enable or disable any feature in the extension options.

 ## How to build an extension

 1. You need to install [npm](https://www.npmjs.com/) depenencies: